Wivik/linux-explained/book/01-04-chapter-4.md

 > Mmmh how can the file permissions secure Linux if a command can allow anybody to become super admin ?!

 Good question : `sudo` is not a dumb command.
 It relies on a list of allowed users with the commands they can perform as another one, the `sudoers`.
-So if the current user is not in the `sudoers`, `sudo` will reject the input and [report the incident](https://xkcd.com/838/).
+So if the current user is not in the `sudoers`, `sudo` will reject the input and report the incident[^reportsudo].

 Now let's make an example for the SGID, which ensure the files created in a directory will always have the directory's permissions whoever is writing them.